 The Health Research Ethics Board carries out its functions in a manner consistent with Good Clinical Practices.
 Furthermore, members of the Health Research Ethics Board who are named as Investigators in research studies do not participate in discussions related to, nor vote on such studies when they are presented to the Committee.

-REMO is compliant with US FDA 21 CFR Part 11 – Electronic Records.
+ARISE (formerly called REMO) is compliant with US FDA 21 CFR Part 11 – Electronic Records.
 User entered usernames and passwords are sent to a campus-wide LDAP server for authentication over https.
-When user roles are assigned with REMO, each role is evaluated based on the user’s valid relationships with the University which are provided by an Identity-Management System.
-REMO uses a digital signature which means that the name of the signer is the name of the person who executed a particular action in REMO.
+When user roles are assigned with ARISE, each role is evaluated based on the user’s valid relationships with the University which are provided by an Identity-Management System.
+ARISE uses a digital signature which means that the name of the signer is the name of the person who executed a particular action in ARISE.
 This is always printed in the History Log and, in the case of correspondence, in the letters themselves.
 The date and time when the signature was executed equals the data and time when the corresponding activity was executed, and the date and time are always indicated in the History Log.
-Finally, the REMO system uses Secured Sockets Layer for communication over network with appropriate SOPs for controlling physical access to the servers.
+Finally, the ARISE system uses Secured Sockets Layer for communication over network with appropriate SOPs for controlling physical access to the servers.